-In cases of simple "Human Error" (i.e. unintentional mistakes, failure to recognize risks, unfamiliar with approved practices or standards, etc.) upon discovery
+In cases of simple "Human Error" (i.e.: unintentional mistakes, failure to recognize risks, unfamiliar with approved practices or standards, etc.), upon discovery:

-1. The activity shall be immediately stopped to ensure safety.

-- 2. All "near miss" accidents shall be reported to the Trail Boss or ATCA President for documentation in the NPS's Safety Management Information System (SMIS).
-Near Miss accidents are explained in Lesson 3 of Trail Safe! - 3.
+- 1. The activity shall be immediately stopped to ensure safety - 2.
+All "near miss" accidents shall be reported to the Trail Boss, who in collaboration with the ATCA President, shall document the incident in the NPS' Safety Management Information System (SMIS).
+Near miss accidents are also explained in Lesson 3 of Trail Safe! - 3.
 Reports of such issues are not a form of punishment.
-They will help identify potential trends where further orientation or training may benefit all volunteers through an anonymous "lessons learned" format. - 4.
+They will help identify potential trends where further orientation or training may benefit all volunteers through an anonymous "Lessons Learned" format - 4.
 Corrective action in the form of on-the-spot counseling, further training, or review of policy should be sufficient in correcting the problem.
-On site crew leaders (including volunteer leaders) shall initiate these actions whenever they are present, with support and assistance from the ATCA staff as needed.
+On site crew leaders (including volunteer leaders) shall initiate these actions whenever they are present, with support and assistance from the Trail Boss and/or the President as needed.

-In cases of "Reckless Conduct" (i.e. the conscious disregard of a visible, significant risk) or "Intentional Rule Violation" (i.e. anti-authority behavior), upon discovery:
+In cases of "Reckless Conduct" (i.e.: the conscience disregard of a visible, significant risk) or "Intentional Rule Violation" (i.e.: anti-authority behavior), upon discovery:

-- 1. The activity shall be immediately stopped to ensure safety. - 2.
-Anyone with knowledge of the problem shall report it to the Trail Boss, Section Chief, or ATCA President.
-The ATCA President and NPS JUBA representative shall consult on the appropriate course of action. - 3.
-Disciplinary action is appropriate in cases where known, significant risks are disregarded, or rules are intentionally violated. - 4.
-The degree of response to such violations is at the Superintendent's discretion.
-Corrective actions may include verbal warnings, written warnings, or removal from NPS VIP status.
+- 1. The activity shall be immediately stopped to ensure safety - 2.
+Anyone with knowledge of the problem shall report it to the ATCA Trail Boss and President, and those entities will share such reports with each other.
+President and Trail Boss shall consult on the appropriate course of action and report the incident to the ATCA Board of Directors. - 3.
+Disciplinary action is appropriate in cases where known, significant risks are disregarded, or rules are intentionally violated - 4.
+The degree of response to such violations is at the President's discretion.
+Corrective actions may include verbal warnings, written warnings, or removal from NPS Volunteer-In-Parks status